Welcome to today's edition of the Rush 24-7 podcast.

 Right.

-And and this country's built on sacrifice.
+And this country's built on sacrifice.

-One of the things that people don't understand today, you know, my niece is getting on a plane in a couple of days to fly back to decrete, where she is a sergeant in the U.S. Army and does Army intelligence, and she does that out of a sense of duty and sacrifice.
+One of the things that people don't understand today, you know, my niece is getting on a plane in a couple of days to fly back to Crete, where she is a sergeant in the U.S. Army and does Army intelligence.

 She's on her way to her sixth or seventh year now.

-She does that out of a sense of duty and a sense of sacrifice, and the fact that other people in this country don't get that and get right on top of it.
+And the fact that other people in this country don't get that and get right on top of it.

-And whether you're a judge or a congressman or a soldier, a marine, an airman, that's about sacrifice.
+And whether you're a judge or a congressman or a soldier, a Marine, an airman, that's about sacrifice.

-And when that sacrifice is impugned unfairly and cynically for political gain, it destroys the process and takes away the incentive to be that good soldier, to be that good judge, to be that good lawyer, and it's a terrible thing to do.
+And when that sacrifice is impugned unfairly and cynically for political gain, it destroys the process and takes away the incentive to be that good soldier, to be that good judge, to be that good lawyer.

-And I really everyone who watched those hearings and was upset, take action on that.
+And I really, everyone who watched those hearings and was upset, take action on that.

-Write to those senators, write to your senator.
+Write to your senator.

-If you're in Massachusetts, write to Senator Kennedy and say that was dishonorable.
+If you're in Massachusetts, write to Senator Kennedy and say, that was dishonorable.

 That was as bad as Joe McCarthy.

-Terry, well thought out, well put.
+Terry, well thought out.

 I appreciate the call.

-Excellent uh job on that.
+Excellent job on that.

 Let's go to Josh, who's in my hometown area of Detroit.

-I hope listening on uh WJR.
+I hope listening on WJR.

-Josh, uh welcome into the Rush Limbaugh Show.
+Josh, welcome into the Rush Limbaugh Show.

-Every morning, Paul W. Make it old steel.
+Every morning, Paul W. Michael see you.

 Thank you, Josh.

-I just wanted to uh make a point.
+I just wanted to make a point.

 Well, you're probably right.

-Uh and and uh you know, if he has aspirations to run for president again, he is as delusional as anybody in the world could possibly be.
+And, you know, if he has aspirations to run for president again, he is as delusional as anybody in the world could possibly be.

 I know what you're talking about, too.